scala/scala3/docs/docs/reference/other-new-features/control-syntax-new.md

 title: New Control Syntax
 ---

-Scala 3 has a new "quiet" syntax for control expressions that does not rely in enclosing the condition in parentheses, and also allows to drop parentheses or braces around the generators of a `for`-expression.
+Scala 3 has a new "quiet" syntax for control expressions that does not rely on enclosing the condition in parentheses, and also allows to drop parentheses or braces around the generators of a `for`-expression.
 Examples:
 ```scala